danvy/kloutsharp/README.md

 A sample app with full source code is provided.

 ##What's new?
+1.0.3 Supports Windows Universal Platform

 1.0   Initial release.
 Supports all Klout API available on http://api.klout.com/v2/ on 2015-02-01

 ##Q&A
 #### Q: What are the validated platforms?